 At a fado house today you traditionally enjoy a sit-down meal, with each course interluded by a short performance.
 The food is usually quite expensive to cover the cost of the show.

-I went along to a fado night at Clube de Fado, one of the foremost establishments for the genre today, tucked away on a cobbled Alfama road just around the corner from the cathedral.
-Many of the greatest legends of modern fado have performed here.
+I went along to fado show and dinner at one of the foremost establishments for the genre today, where many of the greatest legends of modern fado have performed.

 If you want to really get under the skin of the history of fado, then a visit to the Fado Museum is an absolute must.
 You will be taken back on a journey through the history of fado music and the integral role it has played in Lisbon life over the last two centuries.